Examples of viral haemorrhagic fevers (VHFs) include Lassa fever, Crimean-Congo haemorrhagic fever, Marburg and Ebola virus diseases.

 No licensed vaccines are available against other types of haemorrhagic fever viruses.
 Therefore prevention measures concentrate on avoiding contact with host species or with people known to have the disease.

-Because many of the hosts that carry haemorrhagic fever viruses are rodents, disease prevention efforts include controlling rodent populations and keeping rodents away from homes and workplaces
+Because many of the hosts that carry haemorrhagic fever viruses are rodents, disease prevention efforts in endemic areas include controlling rodent populations and keeping rodents away from homes and workplaces.

-For haemorrhagic fever viruses spread by vectors, prevention measures also include controlling the population of ticks and mosquitoes, and preventing bites by using screens, wearing proper clothing and using repellent spray.
+For haemorrhagic fever viruses spread by vectors, prevention measures also include controlling the population of ticks and mosquitoes, and preventing bites by wearing suitable clothing and repellent spray, and using screens or nets.

 Viral haemorrhagic fevers in the UK